 This course requires participants to get involved, work together to solve problems, make decisions, and practice active listening skills.
 We balance physical challenges, mental ability, and group process.
 The key advantage of experiential learning is to study theory and immediately apply it.
 This process emphasizes theory, problem solving, experimentation, debriefing, and personal assessment.
 Students learn to reach beyond their limits on the high elements, taking risks beyond their initial comfort zone.
 They come to understand that their limits are often self-imposed and can be moved.
 As they reach success, their confidence and esteem grow.
 The low elements offer tremendous opportunities for group interaction and problem-solving.
 When viewing the videotape of their interaction, they recognize behaviors in themselves and others that are not readily apparent with other approaches.

-During Leadership Dynamics One, students present reading programs to youth at area day care centers.
+During Leadership Dynamics One, students either present reading programs to youth at area day care centers or visit some of our local nursing homes to interact with the adult community.
 During Leadership Dynamics Two students hike 21 miles around Geneva Lake and stay up together for 24 hours.
-LD Two students also plan a car wash which they implement at the end of the week of camp, culminating in a debriefing session, the preparation of training notes for the next year’s group, and a final paper.
+LD Two students also plan a car wash which they implement at the end of the week of camp.
 LD3 students will work on teambuilding skills during camp and will use those skills to implement a several projects during the year that will benefit the Badger High community.
-Senior Leadership participants create and execute their own organizing project to benefit the broader Lake Geneva community; a year-long project.
+LD IV participants create and execute their own organizing project to benefit the broader Lake Geneva community; a year-long project.
 All students participate in high ropes activities at Eagle’s Nest Adventure Center at Lutherdale Camp outside of Elkhorn or O.W.L.S at Holiday Home Camp in Williams Bay.

 Successful completion of the course will include the following: